Cleaning the dryer exhaust fan and ducts in your condo

 We then remove the fan completely, and use that opening to insert the hose from our portable vacuum system.
 Compressed air is then used, along with our high-powered air snake, and that device goes inside the pipe, all the way to the exhaust outlet on the side of the building, and in the process blows all the lint from your system back torwards the vacuum.

 The exhaust duct is cleaned thoroughly, including the pipe that leads directly from your clothes dryer to the fan.
 Any in-line lint traps are cleaned as well.
-We also clean the fan itself, as this is a crucial part of the cleaning process.
+We also clean the fan itself, as this is a crucial part of the dryer duct cleaning process.

 The outside grill where your dryer vents is cleaned in most cases.
 If there is any possible way for us to reach the vent then we will clean it with compressed air.
 In some cases it is necessary to install another access door in an existing bulkhead or drywall box inside your suite to allow us to clean this vent, but this is in extreme cases.